The Weather at

 WARMEST AUGUST FOR 15 YEARS - RECORDS

-BROKEN - Guyra, along with other regions in
+BROKEN - Guyra, along with other regions in New South Wales,

-22.0C on the 30th being the warmest for August for 15 years.
+the 30th being the warmest for August for 15 years.

 The unusually warm end to winter was caused by a number of low pressure troughs